by Albert Steg

 Another favorite artifact from the “Modern Backgammon” era of the 1930’s is the non-cubic cuboid doubler that’s come to be known among collectors as the “Doublock.”
 Early references to six-sided doublers of any shape use the terms “Doubling Dice,” “Doubling Block,” and the more enduring “Doubling Cube,” while “Doublock,” appears only in the English book Backgammon Up to Date (1931), making it perhaps a peculiarly “British” term for it.
 But in retrospect “Doublock” seems a handy and aptly descriptive way to refer specifically to ones with sides of differing dimensions.

 The absence of any drawings or photos of “doublocks” during the 1930-31 heyday of the game suggests that they were a subsequent experiment in form, not an early doubler style discarded in favor of the cube.
-While it seems most doublocks followed the 1930 numeral scheme described higher on this page, some do not, and as shown in the picture at left, they were made in a variety of materials, from gem-like swirled bakelite to flat opaque yellows.
+While it seems most doublocks followed the 1930 numeral scheme described higher on this page, some do not, and as shown in the picture at left, they were made in a variety of shapes and colors.

 These flat doublocks have one thing in particular going for them: at around 3/4″ thick they are much less obtrusive when placed on the center of the bar than the common 1.5″ or even 1″ cubes – at least until they are turned.
 Few players today place a centered cube in the middle of the board, preferring to station it at one side or the other, where there is often a central compartment designed for the purpose.
 But perhaps because of the original practice of placing doubling matches on the center bar, that seems to have begun as the natural place for the cube — and perhaps doublocks seemed like they might be better suited for that placement.
 A further benefit of a thinner doubler is that most of the more substantial folding sets of the early 1930’s had relatively shallow playing fields, so full-sized cubes could not be stored inside them.